-- How much power can I draw from the vehicle? - The recommended auxiliary continuous power draw limit on the Ford F-150 vehicle is 75A at 14V, which is 1050W.
-Large bursts for several minutes will be handled by the lead-acid battery.

-- HEV/BEV: The limit comes from the DC/DC converter from the high voltage battery to charge the 12V battery. - ICE: The limit comes from the alternator power rating at idle to charge the 12V battery. - If the continuous load is more than the charging, eventually, the battery will be unable to support critical vehicle subsystems such as power steering and others. - How can I turn power distribution channels on and off?
+- How much power can I draw from the vehicle? - The recommended auxiliary continuous power draw limit on the Lincoln Aviator vehicle is 75A at 14V, which is 1050W.
+Large bursts for several minutes will be handled by the lead-acid battery. - The limit comes from the alternator power rating at idle to charge the 12V battery.
+If the continuous load is more than the charging, eventually, the battery will be unable to support critical vehicle subsystems such as power steering and others. - How can I turn power distribution channels on and off?